rh-lab-q/bkrdoc/README.md

       Reporting finished
 ```

-In the top of every generated documentation are three lines consits of description, information about authors and keyword of the test.
+In the top of every generated documentation are three lines consisting of description, information about authors and keywords of the test.
 These three lines are generated from test template.
 But it can occur that the template is missing or you want to add more data and that you can do using these tags: `@keyword`, `@key`, `@author` and `@description`.
 For example: `#@ @key httpd` will add key into keywords line:
 ```
 Description: Simple test
 Author: Jan Kresla